flockchat/flockos-node-sdk/README.md

 flock.verifyEventToken(token);
 ```

-Or, if you use [express][], we provide a convenient middleware to automatically verify all event tokens, whether they are sent to the app service or a widget or browser URL:
+Or, if you use [express][], we provide a convenient middleware to automatically verify all event tokens, whether they are sent to the event listener URL or a widget or browser URL:

 ```js
 var app = express();